 Learn by immersion, interaction, engagement, and pragmatic analysis.
 All sessions use the range of land uses and buildings at the sites for demonstration, engagement, and participation, to develop your practical design skills.

 Murrnong has been under development since 1996, with most tree planting done in 2000.
 The well established and maintained tree crops and shelter plantings, and the active farm homestead, are a rare opportunity to get immersed in permaculture.
 With the design examples all around us, and feeding us, you can engage with the design considerations, observe changes that have happened over time, ‘reverse engineer’ what was done and why, consider the pros and cons of design decisions, and discuss possible changes and tweaks.

 Murrnong is the home base for the PDC.
 We use the undercover outdoor teaching area, the very varied settings around the property, and indoors if we need to.

 What can you do with a dry stony hillside with only about 3cm of topsoil?
-Bring in composted stable waste, irrigate from the dam, re-use grey water, and start growing to create a lush garden with deep soil!
-The comparison between the soil inside Brian’s garden, and outside the garden fence, is incredible.
+Bring in composted stable waste, and set up terraced net and pan beds with salvaged water tank pieces.
 This garden is another place where very little money is spent.
 Most of the resources are gleaned and gathered, and then skillfully put into productive use.